cmrivers/ebola/README.md

 * `sl_data/` contains .csv files of data provided by the [Sierra Leone Ministry of Health](http://health.gov.sl/?page_id=583)
 * `guinea_data/` contains a mix of .csv and PDF files from the [Guinea Ministry of Health](http://actuconakry.com/wp-content/uploads/2014/10/).
 These data are not consistently available online, so I will keep the PDFs in the repo for reference.
 * `mali_data/` contains a mix of .csv and PDF files from the [Mali Ministry of Health](http://www.sante.gov.ml/).
-* `who_data` contains data from the [WHO](http://apps.who.int/gho/data/node.ebola-sitrep) that compare sitrep case counts with patient database counts for select cities and countries.
+* `who_data/` contains data from the [WHO](http://apps.who.int/gho/data/node.ebola-sitrep) that compare sitrep case counts with patient database counts for select cities and countries.
-* `data_products` contains analyses, processing scripts, etc. Highlights include:
+* `data_products/` contains analyses, processing scripts, etc. Highlights include:
   * `liberia_data.py` converts the liberia_data csv files into a multidimensional pandas dataframe.
 Pandas is a requirement for this script.
 Optional argument allows output to .csv.
 You can run this script with ./liberia_data.py --help to learn more.

 * `line_list.csv` is a line listing I manually compiled from media reports and published case series of case clusters.
 It is unverified and almost certainly contains errors.
 Use with extreme caution.
 The legrand compartment specifies with infectious compartment each case would originate from in the Legrand et al model.
 The source_id column is the case_id of the node from whom the case was infected.